Note on Trump's personal ledger was "deleted" before copy sent to grand jury, Trump Organization executive says

 One method alleged by prosecutors is that executives were paid in part each year as if they were independent contractors for various Trump Organization entities.

-"Did [the accountant] tell you that he wasn't 'a fan' of this practice for any employee?"
+"Did [the accountant] tell you that he was not 'a fan' of this practice for any employee?"
 Steinglass asked.

 McConney said Thursday that the company stopped this payment practice in 2017 or 2018.
 Asked by Steinglass if the "2017 cleanup" was initiated because Trump became president, McConney said he believed it was a "coincidence."